 Wondering what do with an old mailbox?
 Make a cute and functional DIY garden tool storage to hold your mini shovels, garden gloves and shears.
 What a perfect way to upcycle an old mailbox!

-Ever since we built our raised garden beds in our backyard, I’ve wanted some place handy to keep by garden tools near the garden beds.
-It was a tad inconvenient having to walk all the way around the house to go into the garage to grab my gardening gloves and any other tools I needed.
-One day my hubby and I were wandering around our local ReStore and I spotted this old mailbox that had seen better days.
-It was dirty and beat up, but I could see right past that.
-I saw potential…garden tool storage from old mailbox!
+Ever since we built our DIY cedar raised garden beds in our backyard, I’ve wanted some place handy to keep by garden tools near the garden beds.
+It was a tad inconvenient having to walk all the way around the house to go into the garage to grab my gardening gloves and any other tools I needed (like the mini shovel or shears).

-I was so excited when I found out the sponsor for this month’s contest.
+I’m also using in this DIY garden tool storage tutorial.
 If you ask any crafter, Mod Podge pretty much makes our world go ’round.
 I love how many different projects you can use Mod Podge for!
 I use Mod Podge to make tons of different projects (like these vintage book page Easter eggs) and hacks.
-My favorite new hack is to seal my stencils with Mod Podge before I paint my wood signs.
-You can see how I do that here.
+My favorite hack is to seal my stencils for wood signs so the paint doesn’t bleed underneath when making signs.

 It started with an old mailbox…

 This DIY garden tool storage tutorial contains affiliate links, but nothing that I wouldn’t wholeheartedly recommend anyway!
 Read my full disclosure here.

 Old Mailbox Idea – How To Make A DIY Garden Tool Storage Box

 Step 1.
 Clean old mailbox.